-- 7.10.1 Proceeds may be donated to, or used in support of, charitable or religious groups within Alberta that actively deliver a program or service which provides a community benefit. - 7.10.2 Donated Proceeds must only be used for Charitable or Religious Purposes. - 7.10.3 The donor group (i.e., Licensed Charity or Sub-charity) must maintain a record of all donations and the purpose of each donation, and, if requested, provide the information to the AGLC.
-For the purposes of this policy, "Total annual donation" means the total dollar value of donation(s) to a single organization between the twelve-month period beginning January 1st and ending December 31st. - 7.10.4 No donor group, an individual member of the donor group, or a corporation, society, non-profit group, partnership, limited partnership or proprietorship that the donor group or an individual member of the donor group is related to, shall directly or indirectly receive funds, goods, services or any other item of value from the recipient group or from any individual member of the recipient group or intermediary in return for a donation of Proceeds. - 7.10.5 Licensed Charities may make a total annual donation up to \$50,000 to any eligible individual charity or religious group within Alberta without the prior approval of the AGLC if the recipient is a group licensed and in good standing with the AGLC.
+- 7.10.1 Proceeds may be donated to, or used in support of, charitable or religious groups within Alberta that actively deliver a program or service which provides a community benefit. - 7.10.2 Donated proceeds must only be used for charitable or religious purposes. - 7.10.3 The donor group (i.e., licensed charity or sub-charity) must maintain a record of all donations and the purpose of each donation, and, if requested, provide the information to AGLC.
+(Amended Jul 2019) - 7.10.4 The donor group, an individual member of the donor group, or a corporation, society, non-profit group, partnership, limited partnership or proprietorship that the donor group or an individual member of the donor group is related to, must not directly or indirectly receive funds, goods, services or any other item of value from the recipient group or from any individual member of the recipient group or intermediary in return for a donation of proceeds.
+(Amended Jul 2019) - 7.10.5 Licensed charities may make a total annual donation up to \$50,000 to any eligible charity or religious group within Alberta without the prior approval of AGLC if the recipient is a group licensed and in good standing with AGLC.
 The recipient must place donations of charitable gaming proceeds in a gaming bank account.
 Donations of gaming proceeds must be used in accordance with currently approved use of proceeds.
-The donor group must retain the following information on a completed "Recipient Agreement" (Form 5627) and provide it to the AGLC upon request: - a) the name and address of the intended recipient; - b) the amount of the donation; - c) the purpose for the donation;
+The donor group must retain the information on a completed "Recipient Agreement" (Form 5627) and provide it to AGLC upon request.
+(Amended Jul 2019) - 7.10.6 Licensed charities may make a total annual donation exceeding \$50,000 to an eligible charity or religious group, with prior AGLC approval, if the group is licensed and in good standing with AGLC.
+The recipient must place approved donations of charitable gaming proceeds in a gaming bank account.
+The donor group must submit to AGLC a completed "Recipient Agreement" (Form 5627) and "Statutory Declaration" (Form 5503).
+(Amended Jul 2019)